About Sound Service:

 Where Sound Service began:

-Dad was an environmentalist, audiophile, and engineer for AT&T way before it became AT&T… again.
-When I was seven he taught me to solder as he built a theremin.
-At fourteen I built a remote controlled air boat from Heatkit; fitting for Miami.
+Dad was an environmentalist, audiophile, and engineer for AT&T long before the baby bell breakup.
+When I was seven he taught me to solder while he built a theremin.
+At fourteen I built a remote controlled air boat from Heathkit; fitting for Miami.
 Around age 16 we visited my older brother in Denmark, where he drummed in a band and collected odd cars.

 Fresh out of high school

-I landed in Odense Denmark once again to help my brother manage a Musikhuset Aage Jensen (music house).
-I started out cleaning, maintaining, and tuning, then miking the instruments.
-With sound gear already in the basement studio I had access to a Danish Mape console, (similar to Soundcraft) and a complete sound reinforcement system!
-Wasa Express and other touring musicians dropped in for late night jam sessions.
-Some of my mixes were recorded to cassette tape.
+I landed in Odense Denmark once again and wound up helping my brother manage a Musikhuset Aage Jensen (music house).
+I started out cleaning, maintaining, tuning, and miking the instruments for late night jam sessions.
+With sound gear already in the basement, I had access to a Danish Mape console, (similar to Soundcraft) and a complete sound reinforcement system!
+The Swedish band Wasa Express and other touring musicians dropped in to play in the studio.
+Some of my live mixes were recorded to cassette tape.
 Realizing my niche, Sound Service began taking the PA to local venues where I could mix.
 Another task was to roadie our band “Akropolis” to Sweet Silence Studios in Copenhagen to record “Half a Million Hours Symphony.”
 The album co-composer / guitarist / surgeon Jørn Bennedbæk hand dotted the original sound service logo in 1977.